 The actions you take between now and Sunday could spark the different between ‘Gold’ and ‘Got Round’.
-Get your training right in the week leading up to the Struggle Dales Yorkshire sportive by tapering like a pro.
+Get your training right in the week leading up to the Struggle Moors Yorkshire sportive by tapering like a pro.

 1. Flush out Fatigue